 Since it has no method of determining whether the application has completed its back-and-forth transmission, UDP is categorized as a datagram protocol or connectionless procedure.
-Instead of repairing erroneous data packets as TCP does, UDP simply discards them and leaves more thorough error detection to the application layer.
+Instead of repairing erroneous data packets as TCP does, UDP discards them and leaves more thorough error detection to the application layer.

 So, why do we use the Transmission Control Protocol?

 TCP is a protocol for arranging data so that it may be transmitted securely between the server and the client.
-It ensures data integrity is transferred across the network, no matter how much of it is exchanged.
+It ensures data integrity is transferred across the network, no matter how much it is exchanged.
 As a result, it's used to send data from other relatively high protocols that demand that all data be received.
 Here are some examples:

 - File Transfer Protocol (FTP), Secure Shell (SSH), and Telnet - For file sharing among peers and login into another user's system to view a file in the case of Telnet.

 - HTTP - It is used for web access.

 - For sending and receiving email, Post Office Protocol (POP), Simple Mail Transfer Protocol (SMTP), and Internet Message Access Protocol (IMAP) are used.

 These instances are all part of the TCP/IP stack's app layer and deliver data to TCP on the transport layer.

 The sender and the recipient usually agree on the maximum size of the data packets to be transferred even before the first data is delivered (MSS).
 By default, segments can include up to 1,500 bytes of payload data, with at least 20 bytes for the TCP header and another 20 bytes for the IP header.